 According to a semi-canon source, Jaehaerys looked wise and dignified even into his later years, with a long white, flowing beard.
 Not a warrior, his crown was a simple gold band with seven different colored stones inset.

-Jaehaerys was a child of King Aenys I Targaryen.
-For unknown reasons, his half-uncle, Maegor I, took the Iron Throne before him.
-After Maegor died without issue, Jaehaerys took the throne at the age of fourteen.
-He inherited from his uncle's reign a war with the Faith Militant, known as the Faith Militant uprising.
+Jaehaerys inherited from his uncle's reign a war with the Faith Militant, known as the Faith Militant uprising.
 Maegor had used brutal methods to eradicate the rebellion, such as placing bounties on the heads of all members of the Faith Militant, but the rebellion had continued.
-Jaehaerys pacified the rebellion with the offer of amnesty for all participants and the disbanding of the Faith Militant.
+Jaehaerys instead pacified the rebellion with the offer of amnesty for all participants and the disbanding of the Faith Militant.
 The offer was accepted and the orders disbanded on the condition that the Iron Throne would always defend the Faith of the Seven.
 This act earned him the name "the Conciliator."
-Jaehaerys also took away the right of the Faith to conduct criminal trials.
+Jaehaerys later in his reign also took away the right of the Faith to conduct criminal trials.
 This pleased many as there had often been complaints of unscrupulous septries and septons making free with the wealth and property of their neighbors and those they preached to.

-Jaehaerys ruled for over five decades, becoming the longest ruling of the Targaryen kings, which led to him also being referred to as the "Old King".
+Jaehaerys ruled for 55 years, becoming the longest-ruling of the Targaryen kings, which led to him also being referred to as the "Old King".
 Jaehaerys brought to the realm a time of great peace and prosperity, aided by his beloved sister-wife, Good Queen Alysanne.
 Alysanne convinced him to abolish the lord's right to the first night.
 Alysanne was Jaehaerys' great love, while his greatest friend was Septon Barth.
 Barth worked in the Red Keep's library due to his keen intelligence.
 The young Jaehaerys, who loved to read became acquainted with Barth, who attended the King's books and records.
 Jaehaerys eventually raised him to be his Hand of the King, an office no commoner had ever held before, nor would hold after.
 Barth proved more than capable and served as Hand for 40 years.

 Jaehaerys was known for his love of travel, and once visited the North with Queen Alysanne, six dragons and half his court.
 His grandson Viserys told his own grandchildren a tale of Jaehaerys flying north to defeat a vast host of wildlings, giants, and wargs at the Wall.

-After his old friend Septon Barth passed away, Jaehaerys chose for his Hand the legendary knight Ryam Redwyne, the Lord Commander of the Kingsguard.
-Ser Ryam while a great knight proved a terrible Hand, and was replaced in that office by the king's son and heir Prince Baelon.
-After Baelon's death, Ser Otto Hightower took the job for Jaehaerys's final years.
+After his old friend Septon Barth passed away, Jaehaerys chose for his Hand the legendary knight Ser Ryam Redwyne, the Lord Commander of the Kingsguard.
+Ser Ryam, while a great knight, proved unsuited to the office, and was soon replaced by the king's son and heir, Prince Baelon.

-After the deaths of both his beloved wife and son Baelon, Jaehaerys's grief was great.
-The Old King's mind began to wander in the last few years of his reign and his time was usually spent bed ridden.
-His new Hand Otto Hightower effectively ruled the realm while his daughter Alicent looked after the ailing King, reading to him, washing him and helping to feed him.
+After the deaths of both his beloved wife and his son Baelon, Jaehaerys' grief was great.
+The Old King's mind began to wander in the last two years of his reign and his time was usually spent bedridden.
+His new Hand, Otto Hightower, effectively ruled the realm while his daughter Alicent looked after the ailing King, reading to him, washing him and helping to feed him.

 Small Council under Jaehaerys I